Haldane's asymptotics for supercritical branching processes in an iid random environment: Abstract

 \section{Abstract}

-Branching processes in a random environment are a natural generalisation of Galton-Watson processes.
-In this paper we analyse the asymptotic decay of the survival probability for a sequence of slightly supercritical branching processes in a random environment, where the offspring expectation converges from above to $1$.
-We prove that Haldane's asymptotics, known from classical Galton-Watson processes, turns up again in the random environment case, provided that one stays away from the critical or subcritical regimes.
-A central building block is a connection to and a limit theorem for perpetuities with asymptotically vanishing interest rates. \\\\ \emph{Keywords and Phrases.} branching process, random environment, supercriticality, perpetuity, survival probability\\\\ \emph{MSC 2010 subject classification.} Primary 60J80, Secondary 92D25
+Branching processes in a random environment are natural generalisations of Galton-Watson processes.
+In this paper we analyse the asymptotic decay of the survival probability for a sequence of slightly supercritical branching processes in an iid random environment, where the offspring expectation converges from above to $1$.
+We prove that Haldane's asymptotics, known from classical Galton-Watson processes, turns up again in the random environment case, provided that one stays away from the critical/subcritical regime.
+A central building block is a connection to and a limit theorem for perpetuities with asymptotically vanishing interest rates. \\\\